Why tiered pricing works and how to package your services to boost profitability.

 - Why even bother with a tiered pricing strategy

-- How to package and price your services with a three-part framework (pricing and packaging strategies are included)
+- How to package and price your services with a 3-part framework (pricing and packaging strategies are included)

 Using Tiered Pricing Model To Package Your Services